kevnokeeffe/Furs-Things-First/README.md

 # Furs Things First

-Furs Things First is a dog training website built with Angular and AngularFire.
+Furs Things First is a dog training website built with Angular, Angular Material and AngularFire.
 This platform aims to provide dog owners with the necessary guidance to foster a healthy relationship with their canine companions through positive reinforcement training techniques.

 ## Features